Analysis | A sexting scandal in the North Carolina Senate race was the last thing Democrats need

 - Sen. Thom Tillis in North Carolina

 While the first two states have been leaning Democrats’ way for a while, North Carolina and Maine were toss-ups.
 Polls have started breaking for Democrats recently, literally days before Cunningham’s revelation.
-A University of Massachusetts Lowell poll published last week showed Cunningham up six points over Tillis, and he was closing in on 50 percent of support for all voters in North Carolina.
+A University of Massachusetts at Lowell poll published last week showed Cunningham up six points over Tillis, and he was closing in on 50 percent of support for all voters in North Carolina.

 Cunningham did not acknowledge any relationship beyond sending the texts, but they are explicit enough, and North Carolina is a state with conservative roots.
 It’s not hard to imagine this is the kind of thing that turns away the independent, suburban voters Cunningham needs to oust Tillis.
-(Who has his own problems: Tillis announced Friday he tested positive for the coronavirus after appearing at the White House as President Trump nominated his Supreme Court pick.)
+Tillis, meanwhile, announced Friday that he tested positive for the coronavirus after appearing at the White House as President Trump nominated his Supreme Court pick.

 Democrats still have other options to win back the majority if North Carolina or another in the top four doesn’t work out for them.
 But they only get more difficult the further down the list they go.